 - I started to do odd jobs around, like cutting grass and collecting scrap metals and beginning to a start to a long and very beneficial career.

 Q. Do you ever see yourself changing careers?

 - God no!
 I love what I do.
 We purchase something from somebody that they would typically let sit in their driveway and let it rust and leak its fluids into the ground or street.
 Something at the end of its life and recycle it into new beneficial materials.

 Q. What is the most rewarding part of your job?

 - I would say the fact that I am helping my community.
-By us purchasing these old vehicles we are not only contributing to clean up the city but we are also helping families by giving them money in return.
+By purchasing these old vehicles, we are not only contributing to clean up the city, but we are also helping families by giving them money in return.
 At times the city or apartment complexes come in and tow off these vehicles as abandoned or using a town ordinance.
-Instead, we pay them for the vehicle and tow it for free.
-This way the families or individuals don’t get fines or nasty letters in the mail.
+Instead, we pay them for the car and tow it for free.
+This way, the families or individuals don’t get fines or nasty letters in the mail.